davidwoody/Stripe-Easy-for-Meteor/README.md

 Where `obj` is the object returned from `StripeEasy.submitHelper(e)`.

 The callback function should have two arguments, an `error` and a `result` argument.
-On success, it subscribes the curretnly logged in user to the specified plan_id and will modify the user's `profile.stripe` to have a `customerId` and a `subscription` property.
+On success, it subscribes the curretnly logged in user to the specified plan_id and will modify the user's `user.stripe` to have a `customerId` and a `subscription` property.

 ### StripeEasy.update(plan_id, callback)

 Where `plan_id` is the new plan_id to update to.

 The callback function should have two arguments, an `error` and a `result` argument.
-On success, will update the currently logged in user's `profile.stripe.subscription` property with the new subscription and return the subscription object.
+On success, will update the currently logged in user's `user.stripe.subscription` property with the new subscription and return the subscription object.

 ### StripeEasy.cancel(callback)

 Cancels the currently logged in users subscription plan.
 The callback function should have two arguments, an `error` and a `result` argument.
-On success, will update the currently logged in user's `profile.stripe.subscription` property.
+On success, will update the currently logged in user's `user.stripe.subscription` property.

 ### StripeEasy.config(obj)